Grayson Murphy (American football): Professional career

+Miami Dolphins

 Murphy signed with the Miami Dolphins as an undrafted free agent on May 10, 2024.
 He was placed on injured reserve on August 12.

 On August 26, 2025, Murphy was waived by the Dolphins as part of final roster cuts.

+Orlando Storm

+On January 14, 2026, Murphy was selected by the Orlando Storm in the 2026 UFL Draft.

 Personal life

-Murphy's identical twin, Gabriel, played with him at North Texas and UCLA, and currently plays for the Minnesota Vikings.
+Murphy's identical twin, Gabriel, played with him at North Texas and UCLA, and played for the Minnesota Vikings.